 Put simply, if you accidentally damage the rental property you live in, you may be held legally liable for the damages of up to the equivalent amount of four weeks rent, or the amount of the landlord's excess, whichever is the lowest.
 At AA Insurance, we cover your liability in these situations and the most you will need to pay is your excess.

 If you have contents insurance with AA Insurance, your legal liability is covered up to $2 million.
 Not all insurance companies offer this much legal liability cover, so do check.
+You can find out more about legal liability on our blog.

 5. Does my contents insurance cover my flatmates too?